kevlo-cyber/third-party-risk-management/README.md

 Technology evolves faster than any standard can keep pace.
 AI wasn't even on our radar five years ago; now it's in every other assessment.
 Staying curious and adaptable isn't optional; it's essential.

 #### 💡 Context Is King
 The same vulnerability can be critical or trivial depending on the deployment.
-Understanding the full picture—technical, operational, and political, transforms good decisions into great ones.
+Understanding the full picture, technical, operational, and political, transforms good decisions into great ones.

 ### The Evolution of a Risk Analyst